 Jo (Anne Bancroft) lives in a barn with her second husband Giles, a violinist, and her many children she had with him and from her previous marriage.
-One day he brings home a friend, wannabe screenwriter . in Jake (Peter Finch).
+One day he brings home a friend, wannabe screenwriter Jake (Peter Finch).
 The two having a drink look at a windmill over a hill, just an excuse to hide their immediate and mutual attraction that culminates soon in a new marriage for Jo.
 Jake is successful and while their life style highly improves from almost starvation to richness, their marriage begins to fall apart.
 The man is unfaithful, he’s constantly cheating on Jo that one day leaving home, overwhelmed by the memories, has a nervous breakdown while wandering through the corridors of Harrods.

 Things get better when Jo decides to go under psychiatric treatment.
 She starts to realize the many problems of her weird behaviour, her constant need to be a mother.